 Our model MSO circuit is based on connected phenomenological neurons.
-Input sound to left and right sides is transformed by the auditory periphery module into spike trains.
-Spikes in these trains are point events, where only spike times matter and the details of spike numerical implementation do not make any differences in model output.
+Input sound to left and right 83 84 sides is transformed by the auditory periphery module into spike trains.
+Spikes in these trains are point 85 events, where only spike times matter and the details of spike numerical implementation do not make any 86 differences in model output.
 These spike trains converge and diverge into higher order neurons.
-They are relayed from the auditory nerve and cochlear nucleus through the medial and lateral nuclei of trapezoid body up to the neurons of medial superior olive, which are first binaural neurons.
-Output of the binaural neurons is the azimuth signal encoded in a spike train.
+They are relayed from the auditory nerve and cochlear nucleus through the medial and lateral nuclei of trapezoid 87 body up to the neurons of medial superior olive, which are first binaural neurons.
+Output of the binaural 88 89 neurons is the azimuth signal encoded in a spike train.
 However, components of our computational model can not be identified with individual neurons and their anatomical connectivity.
-Rather, the model consists of functional block units representing the crucial properties of the explored neural mechanism, such as intrinsic noise, temporal delay and coincidence detection.
-This functional block model layout provides access to descriptive parameters, which are setting the circuit's performance limits, see Figure 1.
-In our MSO model, the interaural delay (ITD) present at the MSO input is represented by firing rate at the MSO output.
-The relationship between the input ITD and output spike rate is called ITD readout curve, see the next section.
+Rather, the model consists 90 91 of functional block units representing the crucial properties of the explored neural mechanism, such as intrinsic noise, temporal delay and coincidence detection.
+This functional block model layout provides 92 93 access to descriptive parameters, which are setting the circuit's performance limits, see Figure 1.
+In our 94 MSO model, the interaural time delay (ITD) present at the MSO input is represented by firing rate at the MSO output.
+The relationship between the input ITD and output spike rate is called ITD readout curve, see 95 the next section.
+96

-2.3 ITD readout curve
+97 2.3 ITD readout curve

 Let us have a monotonous function with firing rate as an input, which outputs azimuth.
 We call it the ITD readout curve.
-In the paper by [Sanda and Marsalek(2012)] this curve is constructed by curve fitting to simulated points.
-Several assumptions about the sound objects have to be fulfilled to assure the existence of the readout curve.
-Here we improved construction of this curve.
+In the paper by Sanda and Marsalek (2012) this curve was constructed by curve fitting to simulated points.
+Several assumptions about the sound objects had to be fulfilled to assure the existence of the readout curve.
+Here we simplified therefore improved construction of this curve.
 Now it is based on assumption that the main (i.e. dominant) frequency of sound input exist, is unique and is known.
 In addition to this known frequency, other parameters of the readout curve are set to make the fitting well posed and to obtain correct position of the curve maximum.